 How to Fix Your Car Roof After Hail Damage

-Once your vehicle is clear of the storm you will need to inspect your car for damages.
+Once your vehicle is clear of the storm, you will need to inspect your car for damage.
 You should do this even if the storm is seemingly mellow, as even a relatively light hailstorm can still damage your car.